 While still relatively new, advancing technology is improving the online auction experience all the time.
 There are already different types of online auctions, allowing sellers and selling agents to utilise a system that best works for them.
 These systems are also very intuitive, providing a secure and highly accessible online environment for prospective buyers.

-As of now, the two most common types of online auction are live streams and genuine time bidding.
+As of now, the two most common types of online auctions are live streams and genuine-time bidding.